tvanerven/tictactoe/readme.md

 # Introduction
 This is a tic tac toe game built in Python.
 Nothing except standard libraries were used.
 It was built in roughly 6 hours.

+# Getting it running

+- Clone the project (such as by `git@github.com:tvanerven/tictactoe.git`)
+- Navigate to directory
+- `python game.py`

 # State of work after ~3 hours

 - Board + rendering done.